Androidus2/rock-lion/README.md

 ### 1. Install Python

-Download and install Python from the official website: https://www.python.org/downloads/
+Download and install Python from the official [website](https://www.python.org/downloads/).

 Make sure to add Python to your system's PATH during the installation.

 ### 2. Install `ffmpeg`

-Download `ffmpeg` from the official [website](https://ffmpeg.org/download.html)
+Download `ffmpeg` from the official [website](https://ffmpeg.org/download.html).

 After downloading, extract the zip file to a folder, e.g., `C:\ffmpeg`.